2006 Singapore elitism controversy

-The Wee Shu Min elitism controversy occurred in October 2006 in Singapore.
-Wee Shu Min, daughter of parliament member Wee Siew Kim and a then eighteen-year-old student on Raffles Junior College's Humanities scholarship programme, found herself in controversy after posting on her blog what were viewed by some Singaporeans to be elitist, naïve, and insensitive statements against heartlanders.
+The 2006 Singapore elitism controversy occurred in October 2006 in Singapore.
+Wee Shu Min, daughter of Member of Parliament of Singapore Wee Siew Kim and then an eighteen-year-old student on Raffles Junior College's Humanities scholarship programme, found herself in controversy after posting on her blog what were viewed by some Singaporeans to be elitist, naïve, and insensitive statements against heartlanders.

 Dismissing the views of Derek Wee who voiced concerns on job security and age discrimination on his blog, she shot back with a take-no-prisoners diatribe, calling Derek a "stupid crackpot", belonging to "the sadder class" and overreliant on the government.
 Her post also called for Derek to "get out of my elite uncaring face".

 Her response triggered an avalanche of criticism, as it came on the heels of the sensational suicide of an individual (said to be facing financial difficulties) at Chinese Garden MRT station.
 As a result, her name topped Technorati's search terms for a week.
 She has since appeared to have apologised on another blog and shut down her own.